UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 This provides the core ability for looking up and handling precedence.
 Though, as shown so far, it is just a rather convoluted form of what ANTLR4 gives us for free.
-The real point of this runtime state is the ability of the language to dynamically add user operators.
+The real point of this runtime state is the ability of the language to _dynamically add user operators_.
 By adding operators to the runtime state the lookup process will include them during parsing.

 Actually adding the operators to the table is handled in the parsing process itself using a feature of the